The Island of Doom

-The Island of Doom (Tuomion saari) is a 2023 Finnish slasher horror film written, co-produced and directed by Keke Soikkeli.
+The Island of Doom (also known as Isle of Doom; Tuomion saari) is a 2023 Finnish slasher horror film written, co-produced and directed by Keke Soikkeli.
 It tells the story of a group of young adults who go camping on a remote lake island, where they are stalked by someone.
 The film is introducing Sonja Aiello in the leading role.

 The film premiered on 29 December 2023.
 It received poor reviews from critics in preview screenings.

 Plot

 Mia learns that her boyfriend Eetu is cheating on her and she goes to live with her friend Maija to recover from the shock.
 Maija decides to take Mia to a summer bar with her friends Rami, Laura and Kimmo, where Mia falls in love with the porter Teemu.
 At the bar, they try to think of some kind of pastime for Mia to get her mind off Eetu's infidelity and soon they come up with going to a remote lake island, which is called the "Island of Doom".
 There is an urban legend about the island, according to which a young boy guilty of murdering his baby sister was banished to the island by his father and left there to die.
 Mia agrees to this idea and the next day they go camping on the island.
 After spending the night there, Laura starts to get nervous about the atmosphere on the island, which the horror story left behind.
 The situation is not made easier by the fact that there is indeed a small abandoned cottage on the island, which would indicate that someone actually lived there.
 And when their boat disappears while they are trapped on the island, they soon begin to realize that what started out as a "horror story" has some kind of basis of truth.